MOladunni/MOladunni.github.io/README.md

 Sales Person: Indicate the sales persons generating the highest revenue for the organisation to help management study what strategies they are using to drive sales.

+Average Shipping Days: This gives insight into the average time it takes for the business to deliver orders from end to end.
+This can help management improve its process to boost customer's satisfaction.

+**Key findings:**
+Cost of Business: The cost of running this business is very high compared to its revenue, management will need to restrategies to cut cost where possible

+Regional Sales: Western Europe region generate the highest sales share while Asia continent has the highest sales share by ontinent

+Shipping Days: The average shpping days is 3.97 days when compared with maximum days which is 7, there will be a need to improve average delivery date to improve custormers satisfaction.

+Product: Smart phones sales generate the largest share of sales and also the highest shipping cost giving insight for marketing focus
 **Title:** SQL Data Definition Language-Sales Data

 **SQL Code:** [Sales Data](https://github.com/MOladunni/MOladunni.github.io/blob/main/Sales_Data.sql)